fast-aircraft-design/FAST-OAD/docs/documentation/custom_modules/add_plugin.rst

 How to add custom OpenMDAO modules to FAST-OAD as a plugin
 ##########################################################

-Once you have created your custom modules for FAST-OAD (see :ref:`add-modules`), you may want to share them with other users, which can be done in two ways:
+Once you have :ref:`created your custom modules <add-modules>` for FAST-OAD, you may want to share them with other users, which can be done in two ways:

     - Providing your code so they can copy it on their computer and have them set their